Universal Reality Combat Championship

 Universal Reality Combat Championship (URCC) is the first and only professional mixed martial arts promotion based in the Philippines.
 Its inaugural event was held at the Casino Filipino Amphitheater in Parañaque, Philippines on November 23, 2002.
 The URCC is under the supervision of the Games and Amusements Board (GAB), the government agency that sanctions games such as billiards, boxing and basketball.
-The URCC was founded in 2002 by Filipino BJJ Black belt Alvin Aguilar.
-The matches and events of the URCC aired on ABS-CBN Sports and Action and ABS-CBN Sports and Action HD, URCC's official broadcast partner.
+The URCC was founded in 2002 by Filipino BJJ Black belt Alvin Aguilar, Franz von Muhlfeld, Jed Dario and Irwin Tieng.
+The matches and events of the URCC are aired on ABS-CBN Sports and Action and ABS-CBN Sports and Action HD, URCC's official broadcast partner.